-Calculating direct and indirect $N_2O$ emissions from N fertiliser applications
+Calculating direct and indirect N2O emissions from N fertiliser applications

-Direct and indirect emissions associated with the application of nitrogen (N) fertilisers were calculated using IPCC 2006 (De Klein et al., 2006) Tier 2 methodology, implementing UK-specific emissions factors and parameters where available.
-This UK-specific data is sourced from the UK GHG inventory (Brown et al., 2021).
-Total direct N2O emissions following N application were calculated using equations derived from Brown et al. (2021), which are specific to the UK environment.
-The relationship between N applied (N) and N2O-N emissions is scaled by annual rainfall (R) for AN based fertiliser.
+Direct and indirect emissions associated with the application of nitrogen (N) fertilisers were calculated using IPCC 2019 (IPCC, 2019) Tier 2 methodology, implementing UK-specific emissions factors and parameters where available.
+This UK-specific data is sourced from the UK GHG inventory (Brown et al., 2023).
+Total direct $N_2O$ emissions following N application were calculated using equations derived from Brown et al. (2023), which are specific to the UK environment.
+The relationship between N applied (N) and $N_2O$ -N emissions is scaled by annual rainfall (R) for AN based fertiliser.
 Long term rainfall data from the last 10 years for each MORECS square within the UK was used for each YEN Zero entrant, using the entrant's postcode to determine their location.
 Weather data was sourced from DTN.

-For urea and UAN there is no inclusion of rainfall in the calculation of N2O, due to a lack of experimental evidence.
-The direct N2O-N kg/ha emissions from N fertiliser are calculated net of baseline emissions, calculated from Equations 1 and 2 without N fertiliser, and are converted to N2O from the proportion N in N2O (44/28).
+For urea and UAN there is no inclusion of rainfall in the calculation of $N_2O$ , due to a lack of experimental evidence.
+The direct $N_2O$ -N kg/ha emissions from N fertiliser are calculated net of baseline emissions, calculated from Equations 1 and 2 without N fertiliser, and are converted to $N_2O$ from the proportion N in $N_2O$ (44/28).